schonsnatan/SAP-Datasphere-and-SAP-SAC-Project/README.md

 - Import the provided dataset (online_sales_dataset.csv) into SAP Datasphere.
 - Create a local table (relational dataset) based on the imported file.
 - Note: Ensure the table structure matches the dataset schema.
-Make any necessary transformations in the dataset, ensure the data types are correctly matched and that the full dataset is valid
+Make any necessary transformations in the dataset, ensure the data types are correctly matched and that the full dataset is valid.

 ![Importing Process](images/dataset_import.png)

 ## Step 2: Data Flow Creation